-- Fact #2: Negative stock market reaction following the appointment of a female CEO as found in Lee and James (2007) and Zhang and Qu (2013) - Our research question: WHY do we observe such a negative stock market reaction? - This question is important because: - OUR VIEW: Firms may anticipate a negative stock market reaction from investors and then may be "discouraged" to appoint female CEOs (feedback effect from the stock market to the job market for CEOs). - Indeed, there may be a link between internal barrier (firm decision-making process) and external barrier (stock market reaction).
-Endogeneity issue. - Existing answers based on the determinants of market behavior: - Preferences: beliefs, stereotypes and prejudice (taste-based discrimination by Becker, 1957, "think manager, think male" by Schein, 1973) - Information: role of media (Lee and James, 2007 and Dixon-Fowler et al., 2013) - Endowment
+- Fact #2: Negative stock market reaction following the appointment of a female CEO as found in Lee and James (2007) and Zhang and Qu (2013) - Research question: WHY do we observe such a negative stock market reaction? - This question is important because: - OUR VIEW: Boards and hiring committees may anticipate a negative stock market reaction from investors and then may be "discouraged" to appoint female CEOs (feedback effect from the stock market to the job market for CEOs). - Indeed, there may be a link between internal barrier (firm decision-making process) and external barrier (stock market reaction).
+Endogeneity issue.